 Meet Our Regional Coordinators:

 Our Regional Coordinators are also Information Officers.
-They can provide email, phone, and in-person support for the information and resources that individuals with autism, their families and professionals are looking for in their region.
+They can provide email, phone, and in-person support for the information and resources for people on the autism spectrum and their families are looking for in their region.

 Northern BC – Corey Walker